Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Azure Advisor.
 - [ ] Activity log of the App Service.

 ### You have an application that consists of several Azure App Service web apps and Azure functions.
 You need to access the security of the web apps and the functions.
-Which Azure features can you use to provide a recommendation for the security of the application?
+Which Azure feature can you use to provide a recommendation for the security of the application?

 - [ ] Security & Compliance in Azure Log Analytics.
 - [ ] Resource health in Azure Service Health.